Edvin-Michovic/meeting-management/README.md

 ### `DELETE/meetings/{name}?responsiblePerson={responsiblePerson}`

-This end-point is called to delete a already existing meeting.
+This end-point is called to delete an already existing meeting.
 Only responsible person has a right to delete the meeting.

 e.g. `DELETE/meetings/My third meeting?responsiblePerson=Bill Gates`